uoftcprg/pokerkit/docs/source/games.rst

 -----------------------------

-The below demonstrates all possible actions that can be taken in PokerTools.
+The below demonstrates all possible actions that can be taken in PokerFace.
 Calling these methods will change the game state.

 .. code-block:: python

-   from pokertools import *
+   from pokerface import *

    # Create a no-limit Texas Hold'em game.
    game = NoLimitTexasHoldEm(Stakes(0, (1, 2)), (200, 200, 200))